-This course offers a comparative analysis of the Common Law, European Civil Law, Islamic, and Socialist legal traditions including the similarities and differences in substantive and procedural criminal law among those traditions.
-The differing structures and philosophies of various nations' police, juvenile justice, and correctional systems are also explored.
-Additional subjects include transnational crime and terrorism and the attempts of national and multinational law enforcement agencies to address these issues.
-Prerequisite: CJ125
+This course will address a comparative analysis of the Common Law, European Civil Law, Islamic, and Hybrid (Eastern Asia) legal traditions including the similarities and differences in substantive and procedural criminal law among those traditions.
+Students will earn the differing structures and philosophies of various nations' police, juvenile justice, and correctional systems.
+Upon successful course completion, students will understand the legal traditions, criminal justice system structures and the attempts of national and multinational law enforcement agencies to address transnational crime and terrorism.